MUSC 650 Research in Music Education

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

-The purpose of this course is to introduce students to the elements necessary for composing a robust master’s thesis proposal.
-Students will be challenged to produce quality academic writing, demonstrate understanding of thesis elements, synthesize prior peer-reviewed research, make informed decisions pertaining to a research topic, select appropriate methodologies, and implement accurate protocols for conducting research.
+The purpose of this course is to introduce the student to the elements necessary for composing a robust master’s thesis proposal.
+The student will be challenged to produce quality academic writing, demonstrate an understanding of thesis elements, synthesize prior peer-reviewed research, make informed decisions pertaining to a research topic, select appropriate methodologies, and implement accurate protocols for conducting research.

 Course Requirements Checklist

-Discussions are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
-Each thread must be 150 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 2 other classmates’ threads.
+Video Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a recorded presentation for the prompt provided for each Discussion with PowerPoint support.
+Each video discussion must be three to five minutes and demonstrate course-related knowledge (except Video Discussion: Presenting Your Research Plan will be a PowerPoint presentation of at most 7 slides, not including the bibliography and title slide).
+In addition to the presentation, the student must reply (written) to 2 other classmates’ threads.
 Each reply must be 150 words.
+For each thread, the student may support his/her assertions with scholarly citations in Turabian format.
+Each reply with scholarly citation(s) must be in Turabian format.
 (CLO: B, C, E, I, J)

-The student will write a 20 to 25-page research plan in current Turabian format that focuses on all elements of the research study.
-The paper must include at least 20 reference(s) in addition to the course textbooks and the Bible.
+The student will write a research plan in current Turabian format that focuses on all elements of the research study.
 (CLO: A, B, C, D, E, F, G)

-The student will write a robust, comprehensive thesis statement with peer-reviewed sources as needed, operationalized research questions, and aligned hypotheses as the central focus of the research study for a total of approximately one page.
+The student will write a robust, comprehensive thesis statement with peer-reviewed sources as needed (cited and formatted according to Turabian standards), operationalized research questions, and aligned hypotheses as the central focus of the research study for a total of approximately one page.
 (CLO: B, E)

-The student will submit a well-developed draft of his or her problem (1 page), purpose (approximately 1 page) , and significance statements (1 page) as three separate sections.
-These three sections should align to one another, the thesis statement, research questions, and hypotheses.
+The student will submit a well-developed draft of his or her problem (1 page), purpose (approximately 1 page), and significance statements (1 page) as three separate sections.
+These three sections should align with one another: the thesis statement, research questions, and hypotheses.
+1-3 sources are included in the problem statement, and 3 are included in the significance statements.
+They must be cited and formatted in Turabian style.
 (CLO: B, D)

-The student will submit well-developed responses to the research design, data collection, and data analysis sections of the Deconstructed Chapter Three Template.
+The student will submit well-developed responses to the research design, data collection, and data analysis sections of the Research Plan Template.
 At this juncture, the student will not be required to present a complete rendering of these three sections; however, this assignment is designed to encourage the initial construction.
 (CLO: A, F)

-The student will submit well-developed responses to the participants and setting section of the Deconstructed Chapter Three Template.
+The student will submit well-developed responses to the participants and setting section of the Research Plan Template.
 At this juncture, the student will not be required to present a definitive rendering of study participants; however, this assignment is designed to encourage one to consider who will be included in the study.
 (CLO: C, F)

-The student will submit well-developed responses to the instrumentation section (if applicable) of the Deconstructed Chapter Three Template and/or develop the intervention (if writing a curriculum project) utilized to collect data for the study.
+The student will submit well-developed responses to the instrumentation section (if applicable) of the Research Plan Template and/or develop the intervention (if writing a curriculum project) utilized to collect data for the study.
 If conducting a qualitative, quantitative, or mixed methods study, the most likely tool for collecting data will be an instrument of some sort.
 If conducting an applied study (curriculum project), the most likely format for collecting data will be an intervention (implementation of the curriculum) and researcher-generated assessment tools.
 An intervention (curriculum project) section should comprise the conceptual (graphic) rendering, scope and sequence, and curriculum map.
+Turabian formatting is required.
 (CLO: A, C, F)

-The student will submit a well-developed final draft including all previous, edited sections from all previous modules and the responses to the Deconstructed Chapter Three Template including the procedures.
+The student will submit a well-developed final draft including all previous, edited sections from all previous modules and the responses to the Research Plan Template, including the procedures.
 Additionally, the student will summarize his or her study to comprise the abstract.
-An abstract should comprise 150-250 words or less with an additional keywords section with seven or less keywords pertinent to the study.
+An abstract should comprise 150-250 words or less with an additional keywords section with 7 or fewer keywords pertinent to the study.
 Adhere to all page number requirements for previous sections.
+At least 20 sources in Turabian format are required.
 (CLO: A, B, C, D, E, F, G)

 This assignment provides the foundation for planning the capstone project required for the student’s degree plan.
-It also helps to identify potential faculty members who may serve on your committee.
-The student will use a digital form to answer questions about their future capstone.
+It also helps to identify potential faculty members who may serve on the student’s committee.
+The student will use a digital form to answer questions about his or her future capstone.
+The student’s reason for submitting the topic must be 1 to 3 paragraphs in length.
 Once submitted, the student will submit a screenshot of the confirmation page.

 Quiz: CITI Certification